-Dr. Ritchie Shoemaker is Credited with the Introduction of Mold Illness to the General Public
+Dr. Ritchie Shoemaker Introduces Mold Illness to the Public

-Mold Illness Symptoms Closely Mimic Lyme Disease and Other Diseases Related to the Effects of Stealth Infection and the Two Disorders Often Coexist in the Same Patient
+Mold Illness Mimics Lyme Disease and Other Diseases Related to Stealth Infections - And Both Can Coexist in the Same Patient

-It has been my experience in working with patients with the symptoms of Mold Illness that the symptoms seen from a variety of diseases associated with infection from a variety of Vector-Borne diseases are much the same.
+In my experience working with patients who have Mold Illness, the symptoms seen from a diseases associated with infection from a variety of Vector-Borne diseases are much the same.

-Lyme Disease which is a disease reaching epidemic proportions in the United States is one such disease that overlaps the symptoms of mold illness.
-The germ Borrelia burgdorferi, a spirochete that does occur in Texas and in much of the United States is just one stealth infection that may look like mold illness.
-Even though the principles of treatment of each disease is different although some of the approaches to treatment overlap.
+Lyme Disease overlaps and can mimic the symptoms of mold illness.
+The germ Borrelia burgdorferi is just one stealth infection that may look like mold illness.
+Even though the principles of treatment of each disease is different, some of the approaches to treatment overlap.

 Symptoms of Illness Differ Among People with Mold Illness and Lyme as a Result of Differences in Sensitivity and Patterns of Immune Response